 For instance, Apple's charging cords for iOS devices and Macs tend to fray after a few years of wear, which means you'll have to spend money every few years to replace them (unless you don't care about them catching fire and ruining everything you own and love).
 Well, we know a nifty hack that'll prevent your Apple cords from fraying in the first place.
 We're not even kidding.

 In fact, we know 52 different hacks - and every single one of them will either blow your mind or make you wonder how you ever survived this long without them.
-Here's another example: Want to find a direct download to any movie?
-Instead of using a torrent program, we know a simple Google search trick.

 Download YouTube videos